 Britannica identifies Reconstructionism as the American movement founded around the thought of Mordecai Kaplan.
 Kaplan's most famous phrase was that Judaism is an evolving religious civilization.

 That phrase was not decorative.
 It changed the frame.
-Judaism, on this view, is not only a theology and not only a legal code.
-It is also language, peoplehood, festivals, memory, art, ethics, and communal structure.
+Judaism, on this view, is theology, law, language, peoplehood, festivals, memory, art, ethics, and communal structure.
+For a fuller movement-level treatment, readers can compare this definition with Reconstructionist Judaism as an American movement.

 It is modernist in method and naturalistic in theology